-Sexual harassment in the general workplace is defined as verbal or physical conduct of a sexual nature when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decision affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+Sexual Harassment is a form of sex discrimination based on sexually explicit behavior.
+Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment when: 1) submission is a term or condition of an individual's employment or academic opportunities; 2) submission to or rejection of such conduct by an individual is used as the basis of employment or academic decisions affecting such individual; or 3) such conduct is so pervasive or severe that it creates an abusive, intimidating, hostile, or offensive environment.
 Sexual harassment may occur where such circumstances occur between supervisor and subordinate, employees, students and employees, and non-University persons and employees.
-It may occur between members of the opposite sex or of the same sex.
+It may occur between members of the opposite sex or the same sex.